 In order to optimize your daily schedule you need to respect it.
 If you allow last minute meetings or allow things to go over their allocated times you will throw everything off course.
 Use one scheduling and calendar app and account for everything in your day.

-Have all appointments and meetings go through a process, both for booking, adjusting and cancelling.
+Have all appointments and meetings go through a community facilities booking system, both for booking, adjusting and cancelling.
 You need to account for every hour in the day if you want to really be super productive.
 I like to use Google G Suite, and I sync my email on my computer with my phone using the app and then I also use Google’s calendar, which I also tie to my email.
 It’s the most effective method for schedule management that I have found.